jhar/art-map-pasadena/README.md

 http://localhost:8000
 ```

-and from there you should be able to login.
-You'll need to login to Facebook to provide the necessary credentials for the app to work.
-At this point, the port number must be 8000 for the app to work.
+and from there you should be able to login to Facebook to provide the necessary credentials for the app to work.
+At this point, the port number must be 8000.

 ## Improvements: